 Snow geese in Skagit County, WA.
 Photo by Karen Molenaar Terrell

-Mama Robin and Babies (Karen Molenaar Terrell)
+Mama Robin and babies on our porch.
+(Karen Molenaar Terrell)

 sailboarder on Lake Michigan – photo by Karen Molenaar Terrell

-plane wing in sunset – photo by Karen Molenaar Terrell
+Plane’s wing in sunset – photo by Karen Molenaar Terrell

 Chuckanut Boulders.
 (Karen Molenaar Terrell)